didehans90/didehans90/README.md

-I'm Dide, or you can call me Karl/Max. 👋
+I'm @didehans90, or you can call me Karl/Max. 👋

 IT enthusiast, eng/de